python-can-define-radio/sdr-course/classroom_activities/119-AnalyzeFreq-of-Combined-Signals.md

 ```
+Memos:
-Memo: In addtion to the wiring shown above --- After updating the parameters for QT GUI Time Sink, listed below, wire the 1st and 2nd Signal Sources to separate inputs on the QT GUI Time Sink.
+- In addtion to the wiring shown above --- After updating the parameters for QT GUI Time Sink, listed below, wire the 1st and 2nd Signal Sources to separate inputs on the QT GUI Time Sink.
+- All ports are be for floating point numbers, i.e., the type "float", which will be orange in color.

 Goals:
 - Produce two signals, a.k.a. "waves" using the 1st & 2nd Signal Sources and make the frequcnecy of each wave adjustable by including two sliders to pick (adjust) the frequencies you're producing.